fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 {% endhighlight %}

 Again, we can count occurrences of the event by summing the stream.

+{% highlight javascript %}
+const closeCount$ = Rx.merge(
+  close$.pipe(scan(increment, 0)),
+);
+{% endhighlight %}

+This definition exhibits some unexpected behavior.
+If we observe `closeCount$`, we might notice that the first value in the stream is eventually `1`.
+There is no value `0` preceding the first close event.

+Values in the `closeCount$` stream are defined as a function of values in the `close$` stream.
+When there are no values in the first stream, then there is nothing to compute.
+So when `close$` is an empty stream, `closeCount$` is also an empty stream.

 This is one moment where the imprecision of using an Event to model a Behavior leads to unexpectedly complicated code.
-`'close'` events have only a last occurrence and not a current value.
+Close events have only a last occurrence and not a current value.
-When no `'close'` event has occurred, then there is only an empty stream.
-Observables naturally conform to this model of value over time.
+Observables naturally conform to this model of time-varying value.
 But the close event count _should_ have a current value and Observables have no such concept.

 The best we can do is set an initial value in the stream.
-When no close event has occurred, then the value of the count should be zero.
+The value of the close event count should be zero when no close event has occurred.
 To set that initial value, we merge the count stream with a stream of `0`.

 {% highlight javascript %}